Olga-1-9-8-8/TyberryShop/README.md

   General functionality:

-  -Authenticate users via Firebase (login/signup + logout button)
+  - Authenticate users via Firebase (login/signup + logout button)
+  - Add goods to Cart
+  - Remove goods from Cart
+  - Sort products as cheapest,as most expensive or newest
+  - Open or hide section text
+  - Сreate an order from the shopping cart to profile page

 ## The general page breakdown looks like this: :books: